openownership/openownership.beta/_resources/ukrainer-eview.markdown

 title: 'Improving beneficial ownership transparency in Ukraine: Review and recommendations'
 date: 2018-03-29 13:51:00 Z
 position: 3
-File: "/uploads/Improving%20beneficial%20ownership%20transparency%20in%20Ukraine.pdf"
+file: "/uploads/Improving%20beneficial%20ownership%20transparency%20in%20Ukraine.pdf"
-Author: Zosia Sztykowski and Tom Mayne
+author: Zosia Sztykowski and Tom Mayne
 Date: 2018-03-29 00:00:00 Z
-Thumbnail Image: "/uploads/Improving%20beneficial%20ownership%20transparency%20in%20Ukraine.png"
+thumbnail-image: "/uploads/Improving%20beneficial%20ownership%20transparency%20in%20Ukraine.png"
 ---

 Ukraine became the second country in the world after the United Kingdom to implement a public register of the beneficial owners of corporate entities registered in country.
 Laws were passed in 2014 and 2015, and a decree of the Cabinet of Ministers stipulated that this information should be published by spring 2016.